Holy Trinity offers a variety of ministries that engages the youth in a fun, participatory learning.

 The Holy Trinity volleyball team consists of youth (6th grade - 12th grade) and young adults.
 Each season culminates in a playoff in San Jose, hosted annually by St. Nicholas Greek Orthodox Church, and held usually in mid-October.

-To join HT Volleyball team, contact Athan Sarris-Haigh at: email@example.com
+To join HT Volleyball team, contact John Skinas at email@example.com

 To find out more information regarding the annual tournament please reach out to George Spilios at: firstname.lastname@example.org